sdurz/ubot/README.md

 When an `ubot.UploadFile` value is detected the library will switch posting method to multipart/form-data automatically, otherwise it will format the request as JSON data.

-## TODO
+## Missing features

-Proper logging.
+As of `0.1.0` at least these main features are missing:
+* SSL/TLS server source
+* proper logging
+* fair unit testing coverage

 ## Caveats
+-

 ## License
-uBot is distributed under MIT.
+*uBot* is distributed under MIT license.